 Coronavirus Disease (COVID-19)

-El Centro is currently testing new and established patients for Coronavirus/COVID-19 at its Eastwood Health Center.
-At this time, testing is provided for those with COVID-19 symptoms.
-For the safety of our patients and staff, please call our call center at (713) 660-1880 to make an appointment.
+El Centro is currently offering Coronavirus/COVID-19 testing for symptomatic adults and children at its Eastwood Health Center.
+Testing is available Monday – Thursday from 7 a.m. – 12 p.m.
+For the safety of our patients and staff, please call our call center at (713) 660-1880 ext.
+2210 to make an appointment.

 At El Centro de Corazón our top priority is protecting the health and safety of our patients, staff members, and the communities we serve.
 We understand that this can be a confusing time, but we are committed to responding to your needs, partnering with other providers and health authorities and staying informed as this evolves in Harris County and the City of Houston.

 Most people who get COVID-19 will experience mild symptoms that they can easily manage at home.
 Please do not come to the clinic if you are experiencing any symptoms (cough, fever, difficulty breathing).
 If you develop symptoms of COVID-19 or believe you have been exposed to someone who tested positive for COVID-19, please call El Centro at 713-660-1880 and speak to our staff.

 What is El Centro doing to protect its patients and staff?